diacritics/database/spec/language-file.md

 Optional
 Type: `Array`

-Equivalents are contained within the [[equivalents file]] and are concatenated to the language file within the `dist` folder.
-An equivalents array is *only defined* in the language file if it does not match all of the values found within the [[equivalents file]] for the given diacritic.
-In this case, *all* equivalents *must* be included as the values within the [[equivalents file]] are ignored.
+Equivalents are contained within the [equivalents file](equivalents-file.md) and are concatenated to the language file within the `dist` folder.
+An equivalents array is *only defined* in the language file if it does not match all of the values found within the equivalents file for the given diacritic.
+In this case, *all* equivalents *must* be included as the values within the equivalents file are ignored.

-If the equivalents of the diacritic do not deviate from the values contained within the [[equivalents file]], then *do not* include this `equivalents` key and value pair in the language file.
+If the equivalents of the diacritic do not deviate from the values contained within the [equivalents file](equivalents-file.md), then *do not* include this `equivalents` key and value pair in the language file.